SMA Healthcare

 MH Therapy (OP):

 Serves adults who have a mental health diagnosis.
 Therapy targets symptoms management, coping skills and improving healthy relationships and quality of life.
-Services include individual therapy, group therapy, individualized treatment plans and treatment plan reviews all provided by a master’s level therapist.
-Based on individual preference, family participation in treatment, family educational and counseling services are provided to support the family and quality of life.
+Services start with assessment and individualized treatment planning and can be provided via individual and group therapy.
+Telehealth services are also available when appropriate.
+Family participation in treatment is encouraged to support the family in the recovery process.
+Outpatient services allow the individual to remain active with work, family and the community while the participate in treatment.

 SA Therapy (OP):

-Adult Outpatient is for adults 18 years old and older who are participating in DUI, drug courts, probation and voluntary.
-AOP Services provide individual therapy, group therapy, individualized treatment plans and treatment plan reviews all provided by a master’s level therapist.
-Family participation in treatment is encouraged, and family educational and counseling services are provided to support the family in the recovery process.
-Outpatient services allow the individual to remain active with work, family and the community while they participate in treatment.
+Adult Outpatient is for adults 18 years old and older who have substance use disorders.
+Clients can be voluntary or court ordered to participate.
+Court-ordered clients can participate in DUI Court, drug court, Correctional Treatment Diversion Program (CTDP), or can be referred by probation or child welfare services.
+Services start with assessment and individualized treatment planning and can be provided via individual and group therapy.
+Telehealth services are also available when appropriate.
+Family participation in treatment is encouraged to support the family in the recovery process.
+Outpatient services allow the individual to remain active with work, family and the community while the participate in treatment.

 Adolescent Therapy (OP):

-Adolescent Outpatient Program services include individual therapy with family involvement.
-Treatment is specifically directed toward repairing relationships, reducing impulsivity, developing social and life skills, and providing treatment interventions for the youth to remain substance-free.
-The clients served, receive comprehensive clinical services, which include SA evaluation, treatment planning, group and individual therapy, and support from a master’s level therapist.
+Adolescent Outpatient Program is for youth ages 12-17 with substance use disorders.
+Services start with assessment and individualized treatment planning and can be provided via individual and group therapy.
+Telehealth services are also available when appropriate.
+Family participation in treatment is encouraged to support the family in the recovery process.
+Treatment is specifically directed toward repairing relationships, reducing impulsivity, developing social and life skills, and providing treatment interventions for the youth remain substance-free.
 The goals of the program include establishing long-lasting recovery from drugs and alcohol and rebuilding a person’s skills to facilitate recovery and reconnection to the community.

 Medication Assisted Treatment (MAT)

-The Medication Assisted Treatment (MAT) Program serves adults with opioid use disorders in an outpatient setting.
-The program offers buprenorphine or naltrexone in combination with group and individual therapy, case management and peer support.
+The Medication Assisted Treatment (MAT) Program serves adults with opioid, stimulant, and alcohol use disorders in an outpatient setting.
+The program offers buprenorphine, naltrexone, or Vivitrol in combination with group and individual therapy, case management and peer support.

 FACT*

-Florida Assertive Community Treatment program provides comprehensive support services to individuals who have severe and persistent mental illness and have had multiple psychiatric hospitalizations.
-Team members personally deliver a wide scope of services and crisis assessment and intervention 24 hours a day, 365 days a year.
+Florida Assertive Community Treatment program provides comprehensive support services to adults who have severe and persistent mental illness and have had multiple psychiatric hospitalizations.
+A multidisciplinary team consists of a psychiatrist, nurses, counselors, case managers, and peers, who deliver a wide scope of services and crisis assessment and intervention 24 hours a day, 365 days a year.
 With most services being provided in the community, individuals who might otherwise be relegated to life-long hospital stays are able to maintain independent living in the community of their choice.

-The Physician Services Medication Outpatient Program (Med Management) provides medical and clinical support services to individuals with severe and persistent mental illness and co-occurring disorders.
+Psychiatric Medication Outpatient Program (Med Management) provides medical support services to individuals with severe and persistent mental illness and co-occurring disorders.
 The goal is recovery and reconnection to the community.
-Services include psychiatric evaluation, treatment planning, medication management, nursing services, therapy, and targeted case management.
+Services include psychiatric evaluation, treatment planning, medication management, and nursing services.

-Family Intervention Services works with families involved in the child welfare system in both Volusia and Flagler Counties who are experiencing substance abuse and/or mental health problems and are at risk of losing their children.
-Family Intervention Specialists assess and link clients to treatment/services and provide case management services until the client is engaged in the services.
+Family Treatment Coordinators (FTC) work with parents involved in the child welfare system who are experiencing substance use and/or mental health problems and are at risk of losing their children.
+Family Treatment Coordinators assess and link clients to treatment/services and provide case management services until the client is engaged in the services.

-The Family Intensive Treatment Team is a comprehensive in-home treatment and case management program that provides help to families involved with child welfare (DCF/CPC) due to substance misuse in Volusia County.
-Peer Recovery Specialists are also used to provide support and help families connect with the world of positive sober support in their local community.
+The Family Intensive Treatment Team (FITT) and Temporary Assistance for Needy Families (TANF) are comprehensive in-home treatment and case management program that provides help to parents involved with child welfare (DCF/CPC) due to substance misuse and/or mental health problems.
+Peer Recovery Specialists are also used in the FITT Program to provide support and help families connect with the world of positive sober support in their local community.

 Case Management*